-As more travelers seek out luxury vacation options that ensure exclusivity, security and peace of mind, many are opting for private yacht charters.
+As more travelers seek out luxury vacation options that ensure exclusivity, security and peace of mind, many are opting for crewed superyacht charter.
 With its ultra-hygienic and self-sustaining environment, a private superyacht is a safe sanctuary and affords guests a worry-free vacation in their favorite yacht charter destination around the world.
 Our charter brokers have a wealth of expertise and a wide variety of skills to assist first-time charterers every step of the way.
 Our charter team has compiled this comprehensive guide to provide professional advice, answer introductory and advanced questions and define commonly used charter terminology.

 If this is your first time considering a luxury holiday on board a private yacht, welcome!
 Knowing that first-timers will have many questions, Northrop & Johnson’s charter brokers have compiled a guide to help you gain a better understanding of the yacht charter process.
 Please peruse our charter guide, which covers some of the most important information you need to know about chartering or renting a yacht, as you prepare for a conversation with your charter broker.
 If you already have the ultimate luxury vacation in mind, contact our charter team to book the yacht charter of your dreams.